tijlleenders/ZinZen/documentation/ADR/004-use-next-framework.md

 # Title

 Use next js

 # Status

-We have accepted the decision to switch our app to Next.js.
+We have made the decision to test switching our app to Next.js.

+Update 2023-12-31 :
+Holding off on trying this out as the PWA plugins are not mature/popular for the latest version of NextJS (14).
+[Comparison of plugins](https://npmtrends.com/@ducanh2912/next-pwa-vs-next-offline-vs-next-pwa) Maybe there will be some official comments from Vercel/NextJS on PWA?

 # Context